Nevada Court Records

 Understanding the Nevada Criminal Court Structure

-Most criminal cases in Nevada start at District Courts.
-These are the state’s primary trial courts with jurisdiction over felony and gross misdemeanor criminal cases.
-There are nine Judicial Districts covering all 17 counties of Nevada.
+Most criminal cases in Nevada start in the District Courts, which serve as the state’s primary trial courts and have jurisdiction over felony and gross misdemeanor cases.
+Nine Judicial Districts cover all 17 counties of Nevada.
 The Nevada Judicial Branch also gives Justice Courts jurisdiction over misdemeanor cases.

 There are 43 Justice Courts in Nevada.
-Some misdemeanor cases are also heard in Nevada Municipal Courts.
-There are 18 of these courts in the state.
+Some misdemeanor cases are also heard in Nevada Municipal Courts, which have 18 courts in the state.
 Appeals of misdemeanor criminal cases heard in Nevada Justice Courts and Municipal Courts go to District Courts.

 How to Find Criminal Court Records in Nevada